-Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.

-Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-NOTE: Prior authorization may be required in outpatient settings for initial evaluation and re-evaluation.
-0% coinsurance for each Medicare-covered physical therapy, speech therapy and occupational therapy visit.
-Outpatient substance abuse services Outpatient treatment and counseling for substance abuse NOTE: Prior authorization required for: • Partial Hospitalization (PHP) • Intensive Outpatient Program (IOP) • Psychiatric Day Treatment • Neuropsychological testing • Facility to Facility Transfers • Electroconvulsive Therapy (ECT) • Outpatient Psychotherapy Visits that exceed 30 visits in a calendar year by any provider in any setting • Applied Behavior Analysis (ABA) Therapy Intensive Outpatient Treatment (except when provided in a Substance Use Disorder (SUD) facility 0% coinsurance for Medicare-covered services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+What you must pay when Services that are covered for you you get these services Outpatient rehabilitation services Covered services include physical therapy, occupational 0% coinsurance for each therapy, and speech language therapy.
+Medicare-covered physical Outpatient rehabilitation services are provided in various therapy, speech therapy outpatient settings, such as hospital outpatient departments, and occupational therapy independent therapist offices, and Comprehensive visit Outpatient Rehabilitation Facilities (CORFs).
+NOTE: Prior authorization may be required in outpatient settings for initial evaluation and re-evaluation Outpatient substance abuse services Outpatient treatment and counseling for substance abuse 0% coinsurance for NOTE: Prior authorization required for: Medicare-covered services Partial Hospitalization (PHP) Intensive Outpatient Program (IOP) Psychiatric Day Treatment Neuropsychological testing Facility to Facility Transfers Electroconvulsive Therapy (ECT) Outpatient Psychotherapy Visit that exceeds 30 visits in a calendar year by any provider in any setting.
+Applied Behavior Analysis (ABA) Therapy Intensive Outpatient Treatment (except when provided in a Substance Use Disorder (SUD) facility Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers.
+0% coinsurance for Note: If you are having surgery in a hospital facility, you Medicare-covered services should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Even if you stay in the hospital overnight, you might still be considered an outpatient.

 NOTE: Prior authorization may be required for in-network outpatient services.
-0% coinsurance for Medicare-covered services